matusm/Bev.Instruments.P9710/README.md

 The high quality portable optometer P-9710 by [Gigahertz-Optik GmbH](https://www.gigahertz-optik.com/) is basically a photo-current meter with high dynamic range.
 It can be controlled via its RS232 interface.

-The API of this library allows to read the actual photo current of the instrument.
-When a calibrated detector head is used one can also read the corresponding radiometric/photometric quantity.
-The RS232 interface allowes full controll including internal adjustments and parameter modifications of the instrument.
-However this library is purposefully designed to restrict any possibilities to modify instrument settings.
-There is a single exception: the instrument is set to auto-range mode.
+The API of this library allows to identify and to read the actual photo current of the instrument.
+On using a calibrated detector head, one can also read the corresponding radiometric/photometric quantity.
+The RS232 interface allowes full control including internal adjustments and persistant parameter modifications of the instrument.
+However this library is purposefully designed to restrict any possibilities to modify instrument settings (with the exception of range setting).

-## Constructor
+### Constructor

 The library is composed of a single class.
 The constructor `P9710(string)` creates a new instance of this class taking a string as the single argument.
 The string is interpreted as the port name of the serial port.
 Typical examples are `COM1` or `/dev/tty.usbserial-FTY594BQ`.
-The instrument is set to autorange mode.
-This is the only persistant setting caused by the use of this library.
+The instrument is set to autorange mode which is the only persistant setting caused by the use of this library.

 ### Methods

 * `double GetDetectorCurrent()`
 Gets the photo current in Ampere.
-This is the prefered way to query the instrument.
+The prefered way to query the instrument.
 On errors `double.NaN` is returned.

 * `double GetPhotometricValue()`
 Gets the radiometric/photometric quantity for the connected radiometer head.
-Internally this value is just the photo current divided by a calibration factor.
-This factor is stored in the head's connector.
+Internally this value is just the photo current divided by a calibration factor stored in the head's connector.
 On errors `double.NaN` is returned.
-Error-prone!
-Might be depricated in future releases!
+Danger of confusion - might be depricated in future releases!

 * `MeasurementRange GetMeasurementRange()`
 Gets the actual measurement range (for photo current) by querying the instrument.
-The possible ranges are defined in the manual and coded in an enum.
+The possible ranges are defined in the manual and coded in an `enum`.
 The returned range is valid only for the very moment of the call.
 As a consequence of the auto-range functionality, previous or subsequent calls to `GetDetectorCurrent()` might be performed in a different range.
 This method is usefull for the photo current only!

+The methods below are purely numeric and can be used without instrument connected.
+No communication with the instrument is initiated during the calls.

 * `MeasurementRange EstimateMeasurementRange(double)`
 The measurement range is estimated from a current value passed to the method.
-No communication with the instrument is initiated during the call.
-If the instrument is in fixed range mode, the returned value might be wrong.
+If the instrument is in fixed range mode, the returned value might be incorrect.
 This method is usefull for the photo current only!

 * `double GetMeasurementUncertainty(double)`
 The measurement uncertainty as specified by the manufacturer is returned.
 The measurement range is estimated as before.
 This method is usefull for the photo current only!